Shresthas: Chatharīya

-The Chatharīya (छथरिय/क्षत्रीय) (also referred to as Chatharī or Chatharé) are regarded as the Newar aristocracy and contain several subgroups within the caste, which are now treated as ritually equal.
+The Chatharīya (छथरिय/क्षत्रिय) (also referred to as Chatharī or Chatharé) are regarded as the Newar aristocracy and contain several subgroups within the caste, which are now treated as ritually equal.
 The term Chatharīya is the derivative of the word ‘Kshatriya’, the second varna of the traditional Hindu varnashrama comprising kings, warriors, and administrators.
 Most Chatharīyas consider themselves as the Raghuvanshi Kṣatriya descendants of the Karnat king Hari Simha Dev (14th century CE) and the entourage that came along with him to Kathmandu Valley with the attack of the Tirhut kingdom by Ghiyath al-Din Tughluq of Tughluq dynasty in 1324 CE.
 The presence of notable present-day Chatharīya clan titles non-indigenous to the Newars that are still prevalent among the present-day Rajputs of India has been suggested as evidence of the Chatharīya's claim to their ancestry.
 The Rajput clans that have been transformed as surnames among the Chatharīyas include Raghuvanshi, Rawal, Rathore, Chauhan, Chandel, and Hada.
-Similarly, presence of notable Bengali clans Raya, Baidya and Kayastha among Chatharīya also suggests that today's Newar Chatharīya caste is a result of the amalgamation of mostly Kṣatriya, or equivalent status, clans of heterogeneous roots who immigrated to Nepal and became the ruling elite of the Malla courts.
+Similarly, presence of notable Bengali clans Raya, Baidya and Kayastha among Chatharīya also suggests that today's Newar Chatharīya caste is a result of the amalgamation of mostly Kshatriya, or equivalent status, clans of heterogeneous roots who immigrated to Nepal and became the ruling elite of the Malla courts.
 Other evidence of their non-indigenous roots compared to other Newar castes point out their generally more defined Indic-Aryan roots; their Brahmanic traditions, phenotype characteristics, and written historical genealogies.
 Being absorbed in the Newar society, all these groups retained their Kṣatriya varna-status while acquiring the local title of Srēṣṭha to the new populace.
 Although native speakers of Maithili, which was spoken as the language of the Malla courts, they adopted the Newari language and customs over the generations and divided themselves among various sub-clans and new local names.
 At present, they are part of the larger Newar nation, where they inter-marry with other Chatharīya status clans.